MeditatedBison/bmath/README.md

 # Some Notes not opening!(For Android/ iOS)
-On Android/ iOS devices, If you try to open some Notes like [[1.
-Before Midsem Prob 2 Notes by AKSHAT MISHRA.pdf]](those which are in pdf format), you may get an error that `The plugin is not supported` .
+On Android/ iOS devices, If you try to open some Notes (those which are in pdf format), you may get an error that `The plugin is not supported` .

 The ***Solution*** For this is
 - Open that note page. (you will be unable to see the pdf)